amosnier/sha-2/README.md

 ## Testing

-Testing is continuously performed on Travis CI!
+Testing is continuously performed on Travis CI (see above).

 Apart from that, the implementation has been successfully tested on an x86-64 machine under Linux as well as on a 16-bit DSP.
 On the x86-64 machine, all the